yesitsRida/Polyline-Editor/README.md

 ---

 Made with ❤️ and pink vibes
-*Inspired by HCI principles from Alan Dix et al. and Dr. Humera's lectures.*
+*Inspired by HCI principles from Alan Dix and Dr. Humera's lectures.*